-Omega is known for its expert use of “solid” colors and this new model is no exception here.
+Omega is known for its expert use of “solid” colors (the jovial Seamaster Planet Ocean Platinum Orange Ceramic is, perhaps, the first model that comes to mind here, although there are more affordable options on the market that use the same ‘dum vivimus vivamus’ philosophy in their exterior) and this new model is no exception here.
 The juicy, albeit a bit dark, blue color of the dial with its rhodium-plated elements is nicely matched by blue leather strap with contrasting light-grey stitching, as well as by blue ceramic bezel.
 The latter, by the way, has its standard tachymeter not simply engraved, but actually filled with their signature “Liquid Metal” alloy, an amorphous non-corrosive metal alloy that is 1.5 harder than steel.
 Often used to replace other metals in applications ranging from kinetic weapons to phone and USB stick casings, it was developed by Caltech around 15 years ago and is now distributed by a company conveniently called Liquidmetal Technologies.

-Since the watch is animated by a rather thick mechanism (more on it below,) the 44 millimeter body of this Speedmaster measures almost 17 millimeters from top to bottom.
-Although this is still considered acceptable for a “sporty” chronograph, you should bear in mind that the watch may not be particularly comfortable if you plan to wear it with dress shirts that also happen to have rather tight cuffs.
+Since the ref.
+304.33.44.52.03.001 is animated by a thick self-winding mechanism (more on it below,) the 44 millimeter body of this Speedmaster measures almost 17 millimeters from top to bottom.
+This is still considered acceptable for a “sporty” chronograph, yet you should bear in mind that the watch may not be particularly comfortable if you plan to wear it with dress shirts that also happen to have rather tight cuffs.

 Another thing that you should pay attention to is lug-to-lug size of this watch.
 Measuring approximately fifty millimeters in length, it looks great on wider wrists, but may not look especially hot if your wrist is narrower than average.
-As usual, try this one on your own wrist before ordering one online.
+Just don’t forget to try this one on your own wrist before ordering one online.
 After all, it is you who will have to wear this expensive beauty for at least nine hours per day, try to make the most out of it.

 Apart from that, I don’t see any serious ergonomic issues here: the crown is massive enough to provide good grip, while the chronograph push-pieces make an impression like they would be convenient to any human being that has at least a thumb and an index finger on his or her hand.